 Still, you may encounter this treatment during your PT sessions.

-TENS and
+• TENS and

-Electrical Stimulation: Transcutaneous electrical nerve stimulation (TENS) is a
+Transcutaneous electrical nerve stimulation (TENS) is a

 therapeutic modality that uses electricity to decrease pain signals coming from